GarrettJenkinson/informME/README.md

 * outFolder is the directory used to write the result

+As above, the function also accepts the optional arguments described in the README file available in the R\_src folder.
+The output files generated bythis function are the same as above.

-NOTE: For this utility, the following tools must be installed in R: rtracklayer, logitnorm, mixtools.
+NOTE: For this utility, the following tools must be installed in R: rtracklayer, logitnorm, mixtools, annotatr, and Homo.sapiens.

 D.6.3.
 GENE RANKING
 -------------------